 Warts are harmless, but they can be painful.
 Left untreated, warts can take up to two years to disappear.
 Fortunately, there are several ways to treat warts.
 Warts can be treated in the doctor’s office, with over-the-counter products, or with home remedies.

 Tea tree oil has antiviral properties that have proven to be effective against common pathogens.
-A found that a combination of tea tree oil and eucalyptus oil worked effectively against the herpes simplex virus.
+A

 Tea tree oil can be used in several different ways.